[HISTORY: Adopted by the Special Town Meeting 11-14-2006 by Art. 22. Amendments noted where applicable.]

 This bylaw is adopted under authority granted by the Home Rule Amendment of the Massachusetts Constitution, and pursuant to the regulations of the federal Clean Water Act, and as authorized by the residents of the Town of Westminster at Town Meeting, dated November 14, 2006.

-This bylaw shall be applicable to all new development and redevelopment, including site plan applications and subdivision applications.
+This bylaw shall be applicable to all new development and redevelopment, including but not limited to approval-not-required (ANR) plans, site plans, definitive subdivision, reduced road subdivision, earth removal/placement of fill permit, special permit applications and any project within jurisdiction of the Westminster Conservation Commission.
+Any project with land disturbance equal to or greater than 10,000 square feet shall meet the provisions of this bylaw.
 The bylaw shall apply to any activities that will result in an increased amount of stormwater runoff or pollutants from a parcel of land, or that will alter the drainage characteristics of a parcel of land, unless exempt under § 136-4B of this bylaw.
-All new development and redevelopment, under the jurisdiction of this bylaw, shall be required to obtain a LID Permit.
+All new development and redevelopment, under the jurisdiction of this bylaw, shall be required to obtain an LID permit.
 The LID permit process shall be coordinated with existing permitting, where applicable.

 An alteration, redevelopment, or conversion of land use or activities to those with higher potential pollutant loadings, such as auto salvage yards, auto fueling facilities, fleet storage yards, commercial parking lots, road salt storage areas, commercial nurseries and landscaping, outdoor storage and loading areas of hazardous substances, or marinas, shall require a LID permit.